Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 If exploring over 500 kilometres of breathtaking terrain is up your street, then Nahanni National Park in the province of Northwest Territories is the place for you.

 If you enjoy really challenging hikes, the Ram Creek Trail is your best option.
-It is a 15-kilometre trek but is full of beautiful scenery with every twist and turn.
+It is a 15-kilometre trek but is full of beautiful scenery at every twist and turn.

 “Another awesome spot is photographing Caribou on the tundra in autumn near Point Lake in the Northwest Territories from Peterson Point Lake Lodge – few people get to see these magnificent animals in such a beautiful setting.”